Nuitka/Nuitka-website/doc/doc/commercial.rst

 *************

-When you buy Nuitka commercial, parts of the, mostly the plugins that implement the commercial only features are under a `license
+When you buy Nuitka commercial, parts of the, mostly the plugins that implement the commercial only features are under a :doc:`license
-<commercial-license>`__ that forbids you to distribute the Nuitka
+<commercial-license>` that forbids you to distribute the Nuitka
 commercial source code.
 That should be obvious, but otherwise it does not limit your use of Nuitka at all.